 The provision of guardianship is monitored by the boarding housemasters as well as by the parents who employ the guardian.
 In certain circumstances a housemaster may call into question the suitability of a particular guardian and would hope that the parents would take the necessary action in the best interests of his or her child.
 The School will under no circumstances recommend or arrange guardianship on behalf of the parents.
 Responsibility for the welfare of pupils while in the care of their guardians, and while travelling to and from them, rests solely with the parents and not with the School.

-In 2009 the UK instated changes to the visa system for certain groups of migrants entering the UK.
-As part of these changes, children who are citizens of countries outside the European Economic Area and who are studying, or wish to study, at schools in the UK for a period of more than 6 months (away from parents), will need to follow a new points-based system.
-Further information may be obtained from the UK Government visas and Home Office websites.
+Children who are citizens of countries outside the European Economic Area and who are studying, or wish to study, at schools in the UK for a period of more than 6 months (away from parents) require a visa to study in the UK.
+Further information may be obtained from the UK Government Visa and Immigration department.